ShiftSoftware/Website/docs/software-development/continuous-delivery.md

 But in most cases, it's unlikely that we want all the successful builds to be released with the Delivery Pipeline.

-To select a certain build to be released, we use Git Tags and mark a **specefic commit** as the version that should be released by the Continuous Delivery Pipeline.
+To select a certain build to be released, we use Git Tags and mark a **specific commit** as the version that should be released by the Continuous Delivery Pipeline.